Thug Life – My First Teardrop Tattoo

 Posted by courtrundell

 This is Part 1 of a 2 Part series.

-Dana’s afterschool visits were horrifying on many fronts, but the most painful part was her constant companion, her little brother who I will refer to as Crack Head Bob, (CHB).
+Tammy’s after school visits were horrifying on many fronts, but the most painful part was when she brought her little brother over – who I will refer to as Crack Head Bob, (CHB).